lwgover/Teaching/1/README.md

 9. What is a constructor?
 10. Explain Inheritance
 11. What does `Super` mean?
+12. what does an else if statement do?

 ## 📖 Intro to Objects?
 I'll fill this in later probably